Triangulum Australe: Characteristics

-Notable features
+Features

 Bright stars

 In defining the constellation, Lacaille gave twelve stars Bayer designations of Alpha through to Lambda, with two close stars called Eta (one now known by its Henry Draper catalogue number), while Lambda was later dropped due to its dimness.
 The three brightest stars, Alpha, Beta and Gamma, make up the triangle.
 Readily identified by its orange hue, Alpha Trianguli Australis is a bright giant star of spectral type K2 IIb-IIIa with an apparent magnitude of +1.91 that is the 42nd-brightest star in the night sky.
 It lies 424 ly away and has an absolute magnitude of −3.68 and is 5,500 times more luminous than the Sun.
 With a diameter 130 times that of the Sun, it would almost reach the orbit of Venus if placed at the centre of the Solar System.
 The proper name Atria is a contraction of its Bayer designation.
 Beta Trianguli Australis is a double star, the primary being a F-type main-sequence star with a stellar classification of F1V, and an apparent magnitude of 2.85.
 Lying only 40 ly away, it has an absolute magnitude of 2.38.
 Its companion, almost 3 arcminutes away, is a 13th-magnitude star which may or may not be in orbit around Beta.
 The remaining member of the triangle is Gamma Trianguli Australis with an apparent magnitude of 2.87.
 It is an A-type main sequence star of spectral class A1 V, which lies 180 ly away.

+The constellation Triangulum Australe showing the IAU boundaries, the constellation stick figure, and labels for its brightest stars.
+Astrophotograph by Eckhard Slawik, from NOIRLab's 88 Constellations project.